Abercromby baronets

-The Abercromby Baronetcy, of Birkenbog in the County of Banff, was a title in the Baronetage of Nova Scotia.
-It was created on 20 February 1636 for Alexander Abercromby, who subsequently represented Banffshire in the Scottish Parliament.
+The Abercromby Baronetcy, of Birkenbog in the County of Banff, is a title that was created in the Baronetage of Nova Scotia on 20 February 1636 for Alexander Abercromby, who subsequently represented Banffshire in the Scottish Parliament.
 His eldest son, the second baronet, also represented Banffshire in parliament.
 The fourth baronet was sheriff of Nairnshire and Elginshire.
 The fifth baronet represented Banffshire in the British Parliament.
 The seventh baronet was vice-lord-lieutenant of Banffshire and a deputy lieutenant of Aberdeenshire and Banffshire.
 The eighth baronet was Lord-Lieutenant of Banffshire.
 The ninth baronet was vice-lord-lieutenant and a deputy lieutenant of Banffshire.
 The title became extinct on the death of the tenth Baronet in 2003.

 Alexander Abercromby, third son of the first baronet, was the grandfather of Sir Ralph Abercromby, whose wife was created Baroness Abercromby in his honour, of Sir Robert Abercromby, and of Alexander Abercromby, Lord Abercromby.